davidscottmills/go-overview/README.md

 ## Go as a language

-- Originally developed by Google to address critisisms of other languages.
+- Originally developed by Google to address criticisms of other languages.
 The designers were primarily motivated by their shared dislike of C++.
 - Statically typed
 - Similar to C (but memory safe, with garbage collection and structural typing)
 - Great for concurrency
-- v1.0 was publically released in March 2012
+- v1.0 was publicly released in March 2012

 ## Why I think you should learn (and use) Go